bigbinary/mail_interceptor/README.md

 [![Circle CI](https://circleci.com/gh/bigbinary/mail_interceptor.svg?style=svg)](https://circleci.com/gh/bigbinary/mail_interceptor)

-This gem intercepts and forwards email to a forwarding address in non-production environment.
-However it also provides ability to not intercept certain emails so that testing of emails is easier in development/staging environment.
+This gem intercepts and forwards email to a forwarding address in a non-production environment.
+It also allows to not intercept certain emails so that testing of emails is easier in development/staging environment.